deepaklearner/sample_cypher/README_2.md

 In the new table, create new columns owner1 for rank=1, owner2 for rank=2, owner3 for rank=3

 3.2.
 How to improve efficienvy

+3.3 My table entitlement_master is huge and i need to read in batches.
+How should we do then? data in master table 8.8 million